 This is considered unhygienic and rude.
 Worse if you use the hand towels given in restaurants for hand cleaning.

-Your seat mate can sleep on your shoulder and that’s ok even if it’s a stranger.
+Your seatmate might sleep on your shoulder even if he/she is a stranger.
 There are also designated subway pushers whose sole purpose is to push you into a crowded train during rush hour.